 First: Know Your Pill Type

-There are two main types of contraceptive pill, and the rules differ significantly between them.
+There are two main types of birth control pill, and the rules differ significantly between them.

-Combined pill, contains both oestrogen and progestogen.
-You typically take it for 21 days followed by a 7-day pill-free break (or 28 days with 7 inactive placebo pills).
-Common brands include Microgynon, Rigevidon, Yasmin, Cilique, Femodene, and Marvelon.
+Combination pill (called the combined pill in the UK), contains both estrogen and progestin.
+You typically take it for 21 days followed by a 7-day placebo interval, or 28 days with 7 placebo pills built into the pack.
+Common brands include Yaz, Yasmin, Ortho Tri-Cyclen, and Junel; UK equivalents include Microgynon and Rigevidon.

-Progestogen-only pill (mini-pill), contains only progestogen.
+Progestin-only pill (mini-pill), contains only progestin.
 Taken every day without a break.
 Much shorter protection window: 3 hours for most brands, or 12 hours for desogestrel-based brands (like Cerazette, Cerelle).
-Common brands include Norgeston and Noriday.
+Common US brands include Camila, Errin, and Norethindrone tablets; UK equivalents include Norgeston and Noriday.

 Less than 24 hours late